-- 6.1.
-The party himself, if a natural person or a partner in the case of a partnership; - 6.2.
-A director in the case of a company; - 6.3.
-A member of a Close Corporation; - 6.4.
-A bona fide full-time employee or officer of the party concerned; - 6.5.
-A trustee of a trust; or - 6.6.
+- 7.1.
+The party himself or herself, if a natural person or a partner in the case of a partnership; - 7.2.
+A director in the case of a company; - 7.3.
+A member of a close corporation; - 7.4.
+A bona fide full-time employee or officer of the party concerned; - 7.5.
+A trustee of a trust; or - 7.6.
 Such technically qualified person, other than a practicing lawyer, as the arbitral tribunal considers to be reasonably necessary for the presentation of the case of the party concerned, including, for example and without limitation, any professional engineer, architect or quantity surveyor in the case of a dispute on a construction contract.